tastyigniter/docs/customize/permissions.md

 ## How Permissions Work

-Permissions are string keys in the form of `Author.Extension.Permission` name which are given to an administrator by inheritance through the staff's group.
+Permissions are string keys in the form of `Author.Extension.Permission` name which are given to an administrator by inheritance through the staff's Role.

-When determining whether an administrator has a specific permission, the permission settings for that staff's group will be applied.
-For example, if administrator **Sam** belongs to **Chef** group, and group **Chef** has `manage_order` permission, then **Sam** will get to `manage_order`.
+When determining whether a staff has a specific permission, the permission settings for that staff's role will be applied.
+For example, if administrator **Sam** belongs to **Chef** role, and role **Chef** has `manage_order` permission, then **Sam** will get to `manage_order`.

-Groups are categories of permissions with a name used to identify the role of an administrator.
-Only one group can be assigned to an Administrator at once.
-Multiple administrators may be assigned a group.
-TastyIgniter ships with four system groups by default; `owner`, `manager`, `waiter` and `delivery`.
-Any number of custom groups can be created and applied to administrators with their own combinations of permissions.
+Staff Roles are groups of permissions with a name used to identify the role of an administrator.
+Only one role can be assigned to a staff at once.
+Multiple staff may be assigned a role.
+TastyIgniter ships with four system roles by default; `owner`, `manager`, `waiter` and `delivery`.
+Any number of custom roles can be created and applied to administrators with their own combinations of permissions.

+Staff Groups have nothing to do with permissions and are strictly an administrative tool for grouping administrators.
+For instances, groups can be used to assign an order to all administrators in the Kitchen.

 ## Registering permissions